bennwil/Penetration-test/README.md

 ## Objective
 Evaluate the exploitability of vulnerabilities found on a website.
-Simulate real-world attack scenarios to determine risk impact and potential consequences.
+Simulate real-world attack scenarios to determine risk impact and potential consequences to an organization.

 ### Skills Learned